Common Pool Repair Costs in Texas: What to Expect in 2025

 Pool Heater Repair Costs

 Heater repairs vary significantly based on whether you have a gas or electric system.
-Gas heater repairs typically cost $400 to $1,200 for issues like burner cleaning, thermostat replacement, or heat exchanger work.
-Electric heat pumps are generally simpler and cost $200 to $800 to repair.
+Gas heater repairs typically cost $400 to $1,200 for issues like burner cleaning, thermostat replacement, or gas valve work.
+Electric heat pumps are generally simpler and cost $300 to $800 to repair.

-Minor heater repairs—like replacing a thermostat or cleaning a burner—might run $150 to $400.
-More extensive work involving heat exchangers or electrical components incurs higher costs.
+Minor heater repairs (like replacing a thermostat or cleaning a burner) might run $300 to $600.
+More extensive work involving heat exchangers can cost $2,800 to $4,500.
+Heat exchanger failures often make full-unit replacement the more economical option.

 Because heaters involve both gas valves and electrical elements, professional repair is the safest choice.
-A certified technician ensures the repair meets safety codes and comes with warranty coverage.
+A certified technician ensures the repair meets safety codes and is covered by warranty.

 Pool Filter Repair and Maintenance Costs